-Verification is a process to confirm that the information you provide on your FAFSA is accurate.
+· Verification is a process used to confirm that the information you provided on your Free Application for Federal Student Aid (FAFSA) is accurate.
 Students are selected at random by system edits at the U.S. Department of Education or the university.
-This process occurs before or after a student is awarded financial aid.
-If you are selected for verification, the university will request certain documents from you to verify the information you report on your FAFSA.
+This process can occur before or after a student is awarded financial aid.
+If you are selected for verification the UNI Office of Student Financial Aid & Scholarships will request documents from you to verify the information you reported on your FAFSA.
 Submitting the requested documents in a timely manner helps to expedite the typical 7-10 day verification process.

-Submit all documents promptly as possible.
+Submit all documents as quickly as possible.
 Make sure your UNI ID number is on each page of submitted documents.
-Double check that all documents are signed by necessary individuals.
-Once the requested information is submitted please check your email regularly for important correspondence.
+Double check that all documents are complete and signed by necessary individuals.
+Once you have submitted the requested information continue to check your email for subsequent important correspondence.